dpla-attic/KriKri/README.md

 4. Run `bundle exec rake db:migrate`

-5. You may run `bundle exec rails routes` to inspect the new routes that will have been added, and `bundle exec rails s` to check that the new resources are served.
+5. You may run `bundle exec rake routes` to inspect the new routes that will have been added, and `bundle exec rails s` to check that the new resources are served.